troeger/b64/README.md

 # b64
-An offline GUI tool for base64 conversion.
+## An offline GUI tool for base64 conversion

-I was tired of people using web pages to decode / encode their bas64 secrets in Kubernetes.
+I was tired of watching people pasting their Kubernetes secrets on ad-bloated web pages, just for getting a base64 conversion.

-This is the result.
+An yes, I know that there is a simple command-line for that.